The ancestral home of the Creichtown family is in the Scottish-English border region where their ancestors lived among the clans of the Boernician

 Early Notables of the Creichtown family (pre 1700)

 Notable amongst the family at this time was Lord Crichton, Viscount Frendraught; William Crichton, 1st Lord Crichton of Sanquhar (died 1450s) ; Robert Crichton (died 1585), Catholic cleric, nephew of George Crichton, (d.
-1543), Bishop of Dunkeld; and Robert Crichton, 6th Lord Sanquhar (died 1612); Robert Creighton or Crichton (1593-1672), a...
-Another 88 words (6 lines of text) are included under the topic Early Creichtown Notables in all our PDF Extended History products and printed products wherever possible.
+1543), Bishop of Dunkeld; and Robert Crichton, 6th Lord Sanquhar (died 1612); Robert Creighton or Crichton (1593-1672), a Scottish royalist churchman, Bishop of Bath and Wells; William Crichton (1598-1691), 2nd Earl of Dumfries; and James Crichton of...
+Another 69 words (5 lines of text) are included under the topic Early Creichtown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Creichtown family to Ireland